-But it's not just about the dunes out here. desert pavement covers swaths of the moving sand and, over time, it's been They are specifically adapted to survive in
+But it's not just about the dunes out here.
+A rare and delicate pebbly veneer called desert pavement covers swaths of the polished rock structures called ventifacts.

+moving sand and, over time, it's been They are specifically adapted to survive in